jpmunz/development-recipes/docs/web.rst

 TL;DR
 -----

-TODO sample repo to clone that encapsulates these tips
+See `this repo <https://github.com/jpmunz/sample-web-app>`_ for an example project that encapsulates these tips.

 References
 ----------